Causal Inference with Truncation-by-Death and Unmeasured Confounding: Acknowledgements

 \section{Acknowledgements}

-We thank PhD candidate Shanshan Luo at Peking University for helpful discussion on our study topic.
-We also thank Leqing Cao at the Peking University People's Hospital for cleaning the data used in this study.
-The proposed methods were implemented using R version 4.1.2. \emph{Funding information:} National Natural Science Foundation of China, Grant No. 12026606; National Key Research and Development Program of China, Grant No. 2021YFF0901400.
+We thank Shanshan Luo and Thomas S. Richardson for discussion.
+We also thank Leqing Cao for cleaning the data.
+The methods were implemented using R version 4.2.1. \emph{Funding information:} National Key Research and Development Program of China, Grant No.~2021YFF0901400; National Natural Science Foundation of China, Grant No.~12026606; Novo Nordisk A/S.